AnastasiosTsio/Projet_LTPF_2023/README.md

 ## Warning

-This project have been done mostly in french and is not finished.
+This project is mostly written in french due to academic requirements.

 ## Authors